prwitt/azure-scripts/README.md

-Python script to create VM from image, with managed disks.
+Scripts to create resources on Azure, utilizing different SDKs/tools.